NikKowPHP/social-brain/chapters/chapter-1.md

 #### **The Diagnostic**

+**1. A close family member calls you, upset after a bad day.
+As they describe their problem, your dominant mental activity is:**

+   a) Structuring the problem and trying to architect a solution.
+You are organizing their story into a logical framework to identify the most efficient way to fix it.
+   b) Feeling their emotional state along with them.
+You are imagining what it must be like to be in their shoes, connecting with their feelings of frustration or sadness.
+   c) Anticipating the "danger."
+You are scanning their story for risks and potential negative outcomes, feeling a sense of urgency to warn them.

-**1. A colleague reviews a project you've spent weeks on and says, "I'm just not convinced by this section.
-It feels disappointing."
+**2. A colleague reviews a project you've spent weeks on and says, "I'm not convinced by this section.
+It's disappointing."
 Your immediate, internal reaction is to:**

    a) Focus on the data.
 You mentally start assembling the evidence and logical arguments to prove your approach was correct.
    b) Focus on the relationship.
 You feel a pang of social pain and worry about their perception of you, wondering what you can do to fix their disappointment.
    c) Focus on the threat.
 You feel a flash of defensive anger or shame, and your mind races to identify who's to blame or why the criticism is unfair.

-**2. You're in a tense team meeting.
+**3. You're in a tense team meeting.
 One colleague is speaking passionately, but their argument seems flawed.
 You find yourself paying the most attention to:**

    a) The logical holes in their argument.
 You're deconstructing the data and the reasoning, waiting for the right moment to interject with a correction or a more logical path.
    b) The emotional state of the speaker and the room.
 You're noticing their flushed face, the shifting posture of others, and the overall feeling of tension, trying to gauge the group's harmony.
    c) Your own rising sense of frustration or anxiety.
 You're acutely aware of how the tension is affecting you and are mentally preparing for a potential conflict.

-**3. You have to send a critical email to your team announcing a sudden, difficult change in a project's direction.
+**4. You have to send a critical email to your team announcing a sudden, difficult change in a project's direction.
 Your primary focus while writing it is:**

    a) Ensuring the information is precise, logical, and unambiguous.
 The email is structured with clear bullet points, data, and a well-defined action plan.
    b) Ensuring the tone is supportive and empathetic.
 The email is written to acknowledge everyone's hard work and to minimize feelings of frustration or demotivation.
    c) Getting the difficult news out as quickly as possible to manage the fallout.
 The email is direct and protective, establishing the non-negotiable reality of the situation.

-**4. A close family member calls you, upset after a bad day.
-As they describe their problem, your dominant mental activity is:**

-   a) Structuring the problem and trying to architect a solution.
-You are organizing their story into a logical framework to identify the most efficient way to fix it.
-   b) Feeling their emotional state along with them.
-You are imagining what it must be like to be in their shoes, connecting with their feelings of frustration or sadness.
-   c) Anticipating the "danger."
-You are scanning their story for risks and potential negative outcomes, feeling a sense of urgency to warn them.

 **5. You need to persuade a skeptical senior leader to approve your project.
 You believe your best strategy is to:**